What Is Cloud Computing?

 Conclusion

-I hope this post has helped you understand what cloud computing is all about.
-By now, you should have a good grasp of the advantages and disadvantages of cloud computing as well as various cloud deployment models.
+I hope this post has helped you understand cloud computing.
+By now, you should have a good grasp of its advantages and disadvantages, as well as various cloud deployment models.